Daemonceltics/MAAPP/README.md

 ## Known issues
-1. Memory address hook not supported
+1. Memory address hooking is not supported
 2. Android platform has fewer parameter types, usage and testing than iOS platform, and the code may not be robust enough.
-Supported types of function parameters:
+Supported types of function parameters are:
 ```
-Android:String org.json.JSONObject byte[]
+Android:String, org.json.JSONObject, byte[]
-iOS:NSString NSDictionary NSData NSURL
+iOS:NSString, NSDictionary, NSData, NSURL
 ```
 3. Repeater and Intruder features in burp are not supported